dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T690: Evidence-based reasoning should guide understanding.
+### T690: Focus on evidence-based reasoning and scientific inquiry.

 |Support|
 |---|